 Even more attractive than its outward appearance is the fact that tile gives an air of quality to a structure it can increase curb appeal and be very appealing to prospective buyers.
 When combined with the range of styles and finishes, a tile roof not only adds to the beauty of a structure, it can also add to its resale value.

-The biggest drawback is its initial installation cost.
-When compared to asphalt shingles or even basic metal roofing, tile roofs can cost several times as much to put up.
-Additionally, tile roofs are not only heavy, but brittle.
-Tile roofs may require added structural reinforcement to install and when a problem does occur, they can be difficult to work on since the individual tiles can break under the weight of a worker.
+While tile roofing has many benefits, there are some drawbacks to consider.
+The initial installation cost is higher compared to other roofing materials, such as asphalt shingles or basic metal roofing.
+Additionally, tile roofs can be brittle and may require added structural reinforcement to install.
+When a problem occurs, such as a leak, it can be difficult to work on since individual tiles can break under the weight of a worker.